Tebibytes per month (TiB/month) to bits per second (bit/s) conversion

 The concept of "Tebibytes per month" does not directly involve any specific scientific law or well-known historical figure.
 Instead, it's a practical unit used in the technical and commercial domains of data storage, networking, and IT services.

-What is bits per second?
+What is the bit per second?

 Understanding Bits per Second (bps)